-Based in Richmond, Virginia USA, Glittermoon Vintage Christmas is unique designs made from ornaments and decorations of yesteryear.
+Based in Richmond, Virginia USA, Glittermoon Vintage Christmas’ unique designs are made from ornaments and decorations of yesteryear.
 Having had a longtime love of old Christmas things, I admire the craftsmanship and creativity that went into making them.
 But, as a child of the 1950s, I especially love the wonderful memories these pieces evoke.
 One day, I saw a magazine article about how to make an ornament wreath so I made one for myself using mostly broken ornaments that I loved too much to throw away.
-It turned out so well that I decided to start making them to sell as an adjunct to my other artwork.
+It turned out so well I decided to start making them to sell as an adjunct to my other artwork.

-My wreaths have also been displayed at Zezé Flowers and More & More Antiques, both in Manhattan, and at a handful of other shops on the East Coast.
+My wreaths have been displayed at Zezé Flowers and More & More Antiques, both in Manhattan, and at a handful of other fine shops on the East Coast.
 In 2015, one of my wreaths was auctioned at a charity benefit for the Kips Bay Boys & Girls Club in NYC.
 Mariah Carey owns one of my wreaths – a pink one, naturally.

 To read more, please go to my About Me page.